Hubro/clipface/README.md

 network, so I'm simply referring to Clipface by its container name, "clipface".

+**NB:** The "X-Forwarded-*" headers are required for the server to know its *own URL, which is needed for certain server-side rendered meta tags.
+If you *don't configure these headers, things like embedding Discord videos will *fail.

 **NB:** This config assumes you have the file "dhparam.pem" in your NGINX *root config directory.
 If you don't, you can generate it like this: `openssl dhparam -out /my/nginx/config/path/dhparam.pem 2048`.

 **NB:** The `Strict-Transport-Security` header informs browsers to always use HTTPS towards your domain.
-This will break any HTTP applications you are hosting on your domain unless they also use HTTPS, so enable with care.
+This will break any HTTP (not HTTPS) applications you are hosting on your domain, so enable with care.

 ## Authentication